ropensci/roweb3/content/blog/2022-05-20-ropensci-news-digest-may-2022/index.md

 ### R-universe prominently displays more information on packages!

-Packages on [r-universe.dev](https://r-universe.dev) are now described with even more metadata to help users compare and assess them: count of GitHub stars, (transitive) dependencies, dependent packages and an overall score of the package (similar to pagerank).
+Packages on [r-universe.dev](https://r-universe.dev) are now described with even more metadata to help users compare and assess them: count of GitHub stars, an overall score of the package (similar to pagerank), (transitive) dependencies, and dependent packages.

 {{< figure src="search.jpeg" alt="Package card on R-universe, including a count of github stars, (transitive) dependencies / dependent packages and an overall score of the package (similar to pagerank)" >}}